 Frets are Easier to Grasp

 Since only a light touch is required to sound out the notes that you desire, a scalloped fretboard can make fretting easier and more comfortable.
-This will be of particular use to those who find grasping the fretboard of the guitar and fretting notes particularly tough, perhaps as a result of a condition like arthritis.
+This will be of particular use to those who find grasping the fretboard of the guitar and fretting notes particularly tough, perhaps as a result of a condition like arthritis or for the ones that are trying to play guitar with long nails.

 The strings glide along the top of the frets, meaning there is an added smoothness to playing which can feel almost like shredding on a spool of silk.
 You only have to press the string to the fret for the corresponding note to sound, meaning the hand can withstand more playing for longer as well, seeing as it is exerting itself less than it might otherwise with a more traditional electric guitar fretboard.